RichLewis007/Web-Awesome-Components-List/Web-Awesome-Components-List.md

 ## Free Components, Alphabetical

-From the official documentation (Components list), here's every enabled component without the "PRO" label—meaning they are part of the fully open-source, free core of Web Awesome:
+From the official documentation (Components list), here's every enabled component without the 🌟 **Pro** label, meaning they are part of the fully open-source, free core of Web Awesome:

 - Animated Image
 - Animation